namastevis/IndiaHCI2019/call.md

 Research proposal submission deadline: <strong>October 10, 2019</strong>

 Participants those who have done Ph.D. in HCI in the past, those who are doing it currently, and those who would like to start doing it in near future, are invited to apply for participation in the India HCI 2019 workshop on “What Indian HCI Doctoral researchers study?”.
 The workshop will take place on November 1 (Fri), 2019, in India HCI 2019 at Hyderabad, India.
-The participants need to register for the workshop at the India HCI 2019 <strong><u>[registration portal](https://www.indiahci.org/indiahci_2019/register/)</u></strong>.
+The participants need to register for the workshop at the India HCI 2019 <strong>[registration portal](https://www.indiahci.org/indiahci_2019/register/)</strong>.
 The participants also need to submit a research proposal (link is provided below) for the workshop.

 The workshop aims to bring together Indian doctoral researchers: those who have done Ph.D. in HCI in the past, those who are doing it currently, and those who would like to begin their Ph.D. process in near future.
 The intended outcome is to have a personally inspiring discussion among participants and get feedback on their research work from experts.
 The workshop will provide an avenue for Indian HCI Ph.D. students to come together as a community and discuss ideas and get feedback.
 Each participant will present their current research efforts, and exchange experience and expertise, to discuss research challenges, and to develop ideas for future work.